Technology Assistance for Seniors and People with Vision Impairments

 An Amazon Alexa sitting on a wooden desk next to a computer.

 Want to know the weather, the day/time, the phone number to a local business, or basically anything else?
 Ask Alexa!
-The default search engine is Bing, and it doesn’t appear you can change that at this time.
-This can be a bit problematic, as most information is on Google.
+The default search engine is Bing, which can be a bit problematic, as most information is on Google.
 If Alexa can’t find it and you have a Google Home device, ask there.
 Chances are, you’ll find what you’re looking for!

 You can also make phone calls and texts, set up task reminders and alarms, manage your calendar and to-do lists, keep your grocery list, send and receive emails, and if connected to other devices in your home, manage those as well.
 Some of these skills are device-specific, so be sure you do your research to find the one that’s right for you.